 4. Update Your Audience Profile

-Smart social media marketing means better work, not more work.
+Smart social media marketing means better results, not just more work.

 Mistakes to Avoid